What do you need to consider?

 The right outdoor storage solution for your needs will depend on a few different factors:

 The first thing you need to consider is the size of your garden.
-Think about where you’re going to put your storage and measure out the area so you know exactly how much space you have available.
+Think where you’re going to put your storage and measure out the area, so you know exactly how much space you have available.
 Large storage sheds have the potential to dominate smaller spaces and can block the natural light into your garden if you aren’t careful.
 If you’ve got a smaller garden, consider garden storage boxes.

 What types of outdoor storage are available?

 Sheds are ideal for storing a range of tools, garden equipment and machinery.
 From 4x5ft lean sheds to lockable purpose-built metal garages, sheds from Homebase come in a wide range of sizes.
 Within the extensive collection there are wooden, steel, aluminium and plastic sheds, in a range of sizes to tailor to your requirements and garden space.